GCS*: Forward Heuristic Search on Implicit Graphs of Convex Sets

 TL;DR:

-A complete and optimal algorithm inspired by A* for finding shortest paths on Graphs of Convex Sets.
+A complete and optimal algorithm inspired by A* for solving discrete-continuous planning problems.

 Abstract